jegelstaff/formulize/docs/templates.md

 ## CSS Rules

 You may need to style new elements you add to a template.
-Most likely the element you add will be specific to Formulize, so the CSS rules should go into the Formulize CSS files.
-Formulize uses [SASS/SCSS](http://sass-lang.com/), which has a very similar syntax to CSS.
+Most likely the element you add will be specific to Formulize, so the CSS rules should go into the Formulize CSS files. ~~Formulize uses [SASS/SCSS](http://sass-lang.com/), which has a very similar syntax to CSS.
 The rules are broken into several files.
-One for front-end pages, one for admin pages, one for colours and function definitions, and one for CSS rules that are shared by both the front-end and admin sections.
+One for front-end pages, one for admin pages, one for colours and function definitions, and one for CSS rules that are shared by both the front-end and admin sections~~ Much of the necessary CSS to make Formulize work is in the style.css file in the applicable theme (under the /theme/ folder).
+CSS organization will be rationalized at some point in the future.